 The Intuition 3D suspension system incorporates the back panel and harness system.
 It is the main reason why this model has such good stability.
-It fit the back extremely well while still remaining comfortable, especially in the shoulder straps.
+It fit the back and hip extremely well while still remaining comfortable, especially in the shoulder straps.
 Some climbing and scrambles aren’t going to make this bag move around or chafe if sized properly so you won’t feel the weight of your load

-For not having a precise adjustment system, the Savant 58 is surprisingly well fitting for most men thanks to its ergonomic design, passing the test for any hike.
+For not having a precise adjustment system, the Savant 58 is surprisingly well-fitting for most men thanks to its ergonomic design, passing the test for any hike.
 Their small will often size down enough for very slim men or average women.

-To access back zipper to main compartment all you need to do is unbuckle the bottom load, so if there’s rain you can do it faster.
+To access the back zipper to the main compartment all you need to do is unbuckle the bottom load, so if there’s rain you can do it faster.
 This bag has some pockets for additional storage/organization.
-The hip belt pockets are large enough for storing small items like keys, snack bars, phone and a slim pair of sunglasses.
+The hip belt pockets are large enough for storing small items like keys, snack bars, a phone, and a slim pair of sunglasses.

 Gregory has the Savant 58 categorized as a backpack for “backpacking, climbing or traveling around the world”.
-The brand really wanted this model to perform well under a variety of circumstances.
+The brand really wanted this model to perform well under a variety of circumstances like rain.

 It isn’t totally outfitted as a serious backpacking bag, which could be excessive for a traveler, but it still has all the features a good all-around overnighter should have.
-Pack light and you can stretch the load out of this bag for up to 3 days or more.
+Pack a lightweight and you can stretch the load out of this bag for up to 3 days or more.